-Massport’s general purpose FTZ # 27 consists of 129 acres conveniently located at various sites around Boston Harbor, easily accessible by highways I-93 and I-95, as well as the Massachusetts Turnpike and the Ted Williams and Sumner Tunnels.
-Because of its proximity to Logan International Airport and the public terminals in the Port of Boston, FTZ # 27 serves importers to the New England region and wider domestic markets as well as exporters to markets worldwide.
+Massport’s general-purpose FTZ # 27 consists of 129 acres conveniently located at various sites around Boston Harbor, easily accessible by highways I-93 and I-95.
+Because of its proximity to Boston Logan International Airport and the public terminals in the Port of Boston, FTZ # 27 serves importers to the New England region and wider domestic markets as well as exporters to markets worldwide.

-There are three sites comprising 39 acres in and around Logan International Airport that cover assorted fuel farm facilities.
-Bosfuel, the FTZ operator of the East Boston/Logan Airport site, can be contacted through William J. Phelan, c/o Charter Brokerage Corp., at (203) 840-7500.
+BOSFUEL, the FTZ operator of the East Boston/Boston Logan site, can be contacted through William J. Phelan, Charter Brokerage Corp., at 203-840-7500.

 12 Channel Street, South Boston

-Just over two acres, it includes a nine-story building with 315,000 square feet located within the Boston Marine Industrial Park.
+Just over two acres, this site includes a nine-story building with 315,000 square feet located within the Boston Marine Industrial Park.

 This site is the 62-acre Boston Autoport at Moran Terminal and Mystic Pier, a dedicated vehicle import/export processing terminal.
-It includes 250,000 square feet of indoor storage space and good highway connections.
+It includes 250,000 square feet of indoor storage space and convenient highway connections.